Table of Contents

 For more details on who you should ask to write your recommendation, check out our detailed guide on how to ask for one.

-For most job applications, a well-written resume and cover letter are more than sufficient.
+For most job applications, a well-written resume and cover letter or letter of interest are more than sufficient.
 However, certain industries or companies may require a letter of recommendation in addition to these basic essentials.
 Teachers and physician assistants are two such examples of jobs that often need a written reference as part of the application.

 Generally speaking, the most convincing reference letters will be those written by a supervisor.
 In cases where this is impossible (or undesirable), a recommendation from a coworker who is intimately familiar with your work is also acceptable.